Cuisine of Eswatini

 The cuisine of Eswatini is largely determined by the seasons and the geographical region.
-Staple foods in Eswatini include sorghum and maize, often served with goat meat, a very popular livestock there.
-The farming industry mainly depends on sugar cane, tobacco, rice, corn, peanuts, and the exportation of goat meat and beef.
+Staple foods in Eswatini include sorghum and maize, often served with goat meat.
+The farming industry mainly depends on sugarcane, tobacco, rice, maize, peanuts, and the exportation of goat meat and beef.
 Many Swazis are subsistence farmers who supplement their diet with food bought from markets.